 We live very rural in Nebraska where we raise, breed and graze goats & cattle, chickens, guineas and ducks.

-My blog is about our journey towards a simpler life and retro housewife.
-I write about the things that I’m most passionate about — my family, our faith, the farm, natural living, nourishing foods, mom life, simplicity and organization.
+My blog is about our journey towards a simpler life.
+I write about the things that I’m most passionate about — my family, our faith, the farm, natural living, nourishing foods, mom life, simplicity, and organization.

 I am a lover of nature, healthy living and an aspiring retro housewife.
 I’m a Traditional Catholic (old school Latin Mass) and homeschooling mama.